Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 27 Maret 2026 20.38.55 UTC
+- WIB: Jumat, 27 Maret 2026 22.04.33 UTC
-- WITA: Jumat, 27 Maret 2026 21.38.55 UTC
+- WITA: Jumat, 27 Maret 2026 23.04.33 UTC
-- WIT: Jumat, 27 Maret 2026 22.38.55 UTC
+- WIT: Sabtu, 28 Maret 2026 00.04.33 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: nature
+Kategori: motivational